Vietnam.vn - Nền tảng quảng bá Việt Nam

 The aneurysm size is 4.5mm x 5.5mm with a 4mm neck.
 This is the cause of the persistent headaches that Ms. H. has to endure.

-In the case of patient H, after the brain aneurysm was detected, the patient was consulted by highly specialized doctors in the field of cerebrovascular intervention at the Stroke Center, Phu Tho General Hospital and was prescribed a stent to divert the flow to treat the aneurysm.
+In the case of patient H, after the brain aneurysm was detected, the patient was consulted by highly specialized doctors in the field of cerebrovascular intervention at the Stroke Center, Phu Tho Provincial General Hospital and was prescribed a stent to divert the flow to treat the aneurysm.

 After being advised that a brain aneurysm can rupture at any time and the danger level when the aneurysm ruptures will leave very serious consequences, even death.

-However, if left untreated, the aneurysm will gradually enlarge over time and can rupture at any time.
+However, if left untreated, over time the aneurysm will gradually enlarge and can rupture at any time.

 To detect cerebral aneurysm early, the only way is to perform a screening cerebral angiogram in high-risk subjects, middle-aged people from 45 years old and up, with family factors, and diseases that affect the quality of blood vessel walls such as diabetes, high blood pressure, atherosclerosis, obesity, etc.